JSPrismarine/prismarine.dev/_posts/2020-10-27-Hello-World.md

 author: Filiph Sandström
 ---

-This is just a quick post to let y'all know what our Jekyll based blog is now setup.
-I'll be trying to post somewhat regular status updates and developer diaries on here.
-Anyways that's all for this time folks.
+This is just a quick post to let y'all know that our Jekyll-based blog is now setup. we will be trying to post somewhat regular status updates and developer diaries  here but for now there's not a whole lot to say.

 Keep on diggin'